 categories, this is the only one where the sensitivity represents value - in all other cases, sensitivity represents liability Legal Regulatory - The organization is bound by law to protect the information General - Disclosure of the information results in some form of loss Assumption Captures assumptions made in risk analysis.
 Tagged Values • Rationale Contact Frequency The probable frequency, within a given timeframe, with which a threat agent will come into contact with an asset.
-Tagged Values ConfidenceLevel - Commonly expressed as a percentage MaximumLikelyValue MinimumLikelyValue Type - Random - The threat agent 'stumbles upon' the asset during the course of unfocused or undirected activity Regular - Contact occurs because of the specific targets External Loss Captures external loss factors.
-Tagged Values Factors - Event Detection, Legal and Regulatory, Competitors, Media, Othe Stakeholders Cost Criticality - Very High (VH), High (H), Moderate (M), Low (L), Very Low (VL) LossFactor LossForm - Productivity, Response, Replacements, Fines and Judgements, Competitive Advantage, Reputation LossType - Primary, Secondary Sensitivity - Embarrassment/ Reputation - The information provides evidence of incompetent, criminal, or unethical management; note that this refers to reputation damage that can result when a loss event takes place Competitive Advantage - The information provides competitive advantage (such as key strategies or trade secrets); of the sensitivity categories, this is the only one where the sensitivity represents value - in all other cases, sensitivity represents liability Legal Regulatory - The organization is bound by law to protect the information General - Disclosure of the information results in some form of loss Loss Captures loss that a threat can result in.
-Tagged Values Cost Criticality - Very High (VH), High (H), Moderate (M), Low (L), Very Low (VL) LossFactor LossForm - Productivity, Response, Replacements, Fines and Judgements, Competitive Advantage, Reputation LossType - Primary, Secondary Sensitivity Embarrassment/ Reputation - The information provides evidence of incompetent, criminal, or unethical management; note that this refers to reputation damage resulting from the nature of the information itself, as opposed to reputation damage that might result when a loss event takes place Competitive Advantage - The information provides competitive advantage (such as key strategies or trade secrets); of the sensitivity categories, this is the only one where the sensitivity represents value - in all other cases sensitivity represents liability Legal Regulatory - The organization is bound by law to protect the information is of the information results in some form of loss Loss Event Frequency The probable frequency, within a given timeframe, that a threat agent will inflict harm upon an asset.
+Tagged Values ConfidenceLevel - Commonly expressed as a percentage MaximumLikelyValue MinimumLikelyValue Type - Random - The threat agent 'stumbles upon' the asset during the course of unfocused or undirected activity Regular - Contact occurs because of the

+External Loss Captures external loss factors.
+Tagged Values Factors - Event Detection, Legal and Regulatory, Competitors, Media, Other Stakeholders Cost Criticality - Very High (VH), High (H), Moderate (M), Low (L), Very Low (VL) LossFactor LossForm - Productivity, Response, Replacements, Fines and Judgements, Competitive Advantage, Reputation LossType - Primary, Secondary Sensitivity - Embarrassment/ Reputation - The information provides evidence of regular actions of the threat agent Intentional - The threat agent seeks out specific targets incompetent, criminal, or unethical management; note that this refers to reputation damage resulting from the nature of the information itself, as opposed to reputation damage that can result when a loss event takes place Competitive Advantage - The External Loss Tagged Values Factors - Event Detection, Legal and Regulatory, Competitors, Media, Other Stakeholders Cost Criticality - Very High (VH), High (H), Moderate (M), Low (L), Very Low (VL) LossFactor LossForm - Productivity, Response, Replacements, Fines and Judgements, Competitive Advantage, Reputation LossType - Primary, Secondary Sensitivity - Embarrassment/ Reputation - The information provides evidence of incompetent, criminal, or unethical management; note that this refers to reputation damage resulting from the nature of the information itself, as opposed to reputation damage that can result when a loss event takes place information provides competitive advantage (such as key strategies or trade secrets); of the sensitivity categories, this is the only one where the sensitivity represents value - in all other cases, sensitivity represents liability Legal Regulatory - The organization is bound by law to protect the information General - Disclosure of the information results in some form of loss Loss Captures loss that a threat can result in.
+Tagged Values Cost Criticality - Very High (VH), High (H), Moderate (M), Low (L), Very Low (VL) LossFactor LossForm - Productivity, Response, Replacements, Fines and Judgements, Competitive Advantage, Reputation LossType - Primary, Secondary Sensitivity Embarrassment/ Reputation - The information provides evidence of incompetent, criminal, or unethical management; note that this refers to reputation damage resulting from the nature of the information itself, as opposed to reputation damage that might result when a loss event takes place Competitive Advantage - The information provides competitive advantage (such as key strategies or trade secrets); of the sensitivity categories, this is the only one where the sensitivity represents value - in all other cases sensitivity represents liability Legal Regulatory - The organization is bound by law to protect the information is bound by law to protect the information results in some form of loss Loss Event Frequency The probable frequency, within a given timeframe, that a threat agent will inflict harm upon an asset.
 Tagged Values LossType ProbableFrequency - Probability is always is based on a timeframe (event X is 10% likely to occur over the next Y) Rating - Very High (VH), High (H),